Staff in Our Class:

 Curriculum Newsletter: Coming soon

-Our Topic in year six for the first term is entitled ‘What’s That Black Stuff’.
-It forms a study on our local history with an in depth look at coal mining in Castleford and its surrounding area.
+Our Topic in year six for the Summer term is entitled ‘Explorers’.
+It forms a study on a non-European society, which contrasts with British History.

 My challenge to you is to aim to score a time of under 1 second per answer on TT Rockstars.
 Get practising!